 Lady Quest: In this humorous medieval romance, a kidnapping goes all wrong.

-Knight Stalker: A knight chases a serial killer from the 12th century to modern-day Chicago and meets the love of his life.
+Through Time for Love & Honor: A knight chases a serial killer from the 12th century to modern-day Chicago and meets the love of his life.

-Dream of the Archer.
-A modern American woman visiting Sherwood Forest finds herself among Robin Hood’s men, where she meets the man of her future.
+Dream of the Archer: A modern American woman visiting Sherwood Forest finds herself among Robin Hood’s men, where she meets the man of her future.

 Draegon’s Lair: Lord of Shadows.
 Draegon, a reclusive nobleman, rescues Alys from her abusive fiancé and gets more than he bargains for.

 You can find all seven of Linda’s novels on Amazon and Barnes & Noble.